SergioRBDS/TSN5G-TimeSynchronization/Readme.md

 Then, download and import the INET, Simu5G, and our model in OMNeT++.
 As INET is being continuously updated, if you need you can download for our branch inet

 ## Usage

+After installkng all dependencies, the user can run the omnetpp.ini file and see how the synchronization works.

+the simulation parameters can also be changed in that file changing the 5G parameters of the Simu5G such as numerology (u) and carrier frequency.
+The synchronization parameters are the same of the gPTP from INET such as the time the synchronization starts, period for recalculate peer delay and the time to send sync messages.

+the use cases can be also modified at the usecase.ned file using devices TSN capable